 - the ḥaroset (a chutney made, in the Ashkenazic tradition, of apples, wine, and nuts), and

-- the karpas (a green vegetable, usually parsley, although potatoes could also be used as, in fact, may any vegetable over which the borei p’ri ha-adamah blessing is recited).
+- the karpas (a green vegetable, usually parsley, although potatoes could also be used.
+Any vegetable over which the borei p’ri ha-adamah blessing is recited).

 - Some seder plates contain a spot for ḥazeret (a bitter vegetable, often romaine lettuce).
 This stems from a controversy over the commandment in Numbers 9:11 that requires that we are to eat the paschal lamb “with unleavened bread and bitter herbs.”
 (Some authorities interpret this reference to bitter herbs in the plural as requiring a second form of bitter herb to be consumed in addition to the maror.
 Most, however, do not feel this is necessary.)

-A plate should also be prepared with three matzot, two in place of the regular two loaves that adorn any festival or Shabbat table, and the third for the afikomen.
+A plate should also be prepared with three matzot.
+Two are in place of the regular two loaves that adorn any festival or Shabbat table.
+The third is for the afikomen.